iluwatar/java-design-patterns/template-method/README.md

 ---

 ## Intent

 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 ## Explanation

 Real world example

 > The general steps in stealing an item are the same.
-First you pick the target, next you confuse him somehow and finally you steal the item.
+First you pick the target, next you confuse
+> him somehow and finally you steal the item.
 However there are many ways to implement these steps.

 In plain words

-> Template Method pattern outlines the general steps in the parent class and lets the concrete child implementations define the details.
+> Template Method pattern outlines the general steps in the parent class and lets the concrete child
+> implementations define the details.

 Wikipedia says

-> In object-oriented programming, the template method is one of the behavioral design patterns identified by Gamma et al. in the book Design Patterns.
-The template method is a method in a superclass, usually an abstract superclass, and defines the skeleton of an operation in terms of a number of high-level steps.
-These steps are themselves implemented by additional helper methods in the same class as the template method.
+> In object-oriented programming, the template method is one of the behavioral design patterns
+> identified by Gamma et al. in the book Design Patterns.
+The template method is a method in a
+> superclass, usually an abstract superclass, and defines the skeleton of an operation in terms of
+> a number of high-level steps.
+These steps are themselves implemented by additional helper methods
+> in the same class as the template method.

 **Programmatic Example**